2022-23 NHL Season Predictions: Picks for Stanley Cup, Divisions, Awards

-2022-23 NHL season predictions for Stanley Cup, divisions, awards originally appeared on NBC Sports Chicago
+2022-23 NHL season predictions for Stanley Cup, divisions, awards originally appeared on NBC Sports Boston

 The 2022-23 NHL season begins in earnest Tuesday night with the New York Rangers hosting the Tampa Bay Lightning and the Los Angeles Kings hosting the Vegas Golden Knights.